jfilby/Productivia/docs/project/agent-setup.md

     - Don't ask who to assign to, assume the default, which is left empty.
     - If the nature of the task is typically long term, then don't ask when it's due for, but you can ask when it should be scheduled for.
     - When scheduling a task use the `when` field (don't use a note).
+    - When adding a child task (or dependency), use the parent task's id as the `parentId` field.
+    - Never specify the `id` field when creating a new task, including dependency tasks.
 - Thank the user for their business and say goodbye.